pg-support/supt-km/docs/1. FAQs/General/How to request a VAT or tax refund.md

 For the countries listed below, we can offer a VAT invoice, which allows customers to request a VAT refund from their local government.

 - Canada
-- EU: France, Denmark, Italy, Netherlands, Spain
+- EU: France, Germany, Italy, Netherlands, Spain
 - United States

 Contact Maines/WeiTing to create the VAT invoice.